KaiserWilhelm23/pycon/README.md

 ## Features

 - **Import PNG Icons**: Easily import PNG icons into the application.
-- **Set Icon Size**: Choose the desired size for the icon before conversion.
 - **Preview Image**: View a preview of the imported icon before converting.
 - **Dark Mode**: The application features a dark mode for a modern look.
-- **Resizable Viewing Area**: Users can resize the viewing area within specified limits.
 - **Keyboard Shortcuts**:
   - **Ctrl+Shift+X**: Remove the imported image
   - **Ctrl+Shift+I**: Import